rhinobase/raftyui/apps/docs/app/docs/components/alert-dialog/page.md

 It is a modal dialog that interrupts the user with important content and expects a response.

-This component is made upon [Radix UIs Alert Dialog Component](https://www.radix-ui.com/primitives/docs/components/alert-dialog) with our styling conventions, in case you need to style it your way you can use `isBarebone` (to remove styling from entire component and its subcomponents) or `isUnstyled` (to remove styling from a particular subcomponent).
-These props have been forwarded to you, granting access to all the native properties.
+This component is made on top of [Radix UIs Alert Dialog Component](https://www.radix-ui.com/primitives/docs/components/alert-dialog) with our styling conventions.
+This component has been shared with you, ensuring that all its native properties are accessible.
+If you need to apply your own styling you can use the `isBarebone` (to remove styling from entire component and its subcomponents) or `isUnstyled` (to remove styling from a particular subcomponent).

 ## Anatomy